franciscochiarino/posts-notes/content/posts/creating-websites-with-hugo.md

 ```
 git clone https://github.com/adityatelange/hugo-PaperMod themes/PaperMod --depth=1
 ```
 If you have a closer look to that command you'll see it's just cloning the theme repo in your _themes_ directory.
-If you run this and it complains there's not repo, just run `git init`.
+If you run this and it complains there's no repo, just run `git init`.

-Activate this theme by adding this to _hugo.yml_:
+Activate this theme by adding this to _hugo.yaml_:
 ```
 theme: PaperMod
 ```